smartface/sf-plugin-firebase/README.md

   "active": true
 }
 ```
+Installation creates a file under `config/Android/strings.xml`.
+This file needs to be modified with Firebase settings.
+There are several ways to do it.

+**Step 1**

-Download google-services.json from Firebase console and fill strings.xml.
+Download google-services.json from [Firebase console](console.firebase.google.com)

+**Step 2 - Option 1**

+You may manually fill strings.xml:

 strings.xml file should be edited. (config/Android/strings.xml)

 ```xml